 A new profile property is created with the same settings as the original profile property, but with an adapted ID.
 You can set a new ID or change any other setting.
 By clicking the [Save] button, you finalize the creation of the copied profile property.

-It also shows that last date/time that a value was set in any of the profiles for this particular profile property.
+It also shows that last date and time a value was set in any of the profiles for this particular profile property.

 Profile properties can have the following types of related items: